jitendrapathak/ejabberd_push_toffline_users/README.md

-# Push notification to offline user
+# Push notification to offline users

 This is to send push notification to offline user via using rest api